King's Worcester

 And finally....

-Pupils are motivated to achieve, passionate about their future but equally willing to return and to give back - and that speaks volumes.
+King's Worcester pupils are motivated to achieve, passionate about their future but equally willing to return and to give back - and that speaks volumes.
 Kings is a day school with a boarding school offering: there are surprises at every turn, achievements in every aspect and such a focus on preparing pupils for life that you wonder how others survive without it.
 Staff are enthusiastic, knowledgeable, down to earth and totally student-focused.
 This is a great school and if it’s not on your list, it should be.

 Gallery See All